Author: Nikhil Pai J

-Tableau server up and running with all the necessary Admin credentials to log in to the server in order to perform load testing.
+The Tableau server is up and running with all the necessary Admin credentials to log in to the server in order to perform load testing.

 Steps to Install and configure Tabjolt

-Step 1: Download the complete files from Github from Tabjolt-GitHub link along with the project files.
+Step 1: Download the complete files from Github from the Tabjolt-GitHub link along with the project files.

 Step 2: Start the installation by using the TabJolt windows installer.